Drew-Alleman/DataSurgeon/README.md

 ```
 # Examples
 When ran with no arguments ds with wait for standard input.
 With no specified query (e.g: -url, -6) DataSurgeon search for all possible types of data.
-If your working with larger files it will be <b>SIGNIFICANTLY<b> faster to use individual queries.
+If your working with larger files it will be <b>SIGNIFICANTLY</b> faster to use individual queries.

 ## Extracting Files From a Remote Webiste
 --junk will attempt to remove any non critical strings from the display message